Toy breed

 <16 w weekly | 16-32 w biweekly | 32 w+ monthly

-Chihuahua puppies grow inside a very small range, so weekly changes can look dramatic even when the actual amount is tiny.
-The adult show standard is commonly discussed around a 6 lb ceiling, but pet Chihuahuas can vary by frame.
+This Chihuahua growth chart lists each checkpoint in pounds and kilograms because tiny changes can look dramatic even when the actual amount is small.
+The official breed standard is commonly discussed around a 6 lb ceiling, but that standard is not the same thing as a veterinary diagnosis for every pet Chihuahua.

-Use this chart as a small-dog planning tool.
-Body condition, appetite, warmth, dental comfort, and energy matter more than trying to hit one exact adult number.
+Use the chart as a size and trend planning tool.
+Body condition, appetite, warmth, dental comfort, energy, and repeated weigh-ins matter more than trying to force one exact adult number.

 8 weeks1-2 lb (0.45-0.9 kg)Frequent meals are important